voxeet/comms-app-react-videocall/README.md

 ## Known issues & limitations

-- Speaker selection available only on Chrome
+- Speaker device output selection available only on Chrome
 - Copy conference link works only for root directories by default
 - In some cases entering conference may take more than 3 seconds
 - On Safari 15.4 and below local user can hear echo